perfanalytics/pose2sim/README.md

 > Marker augmentation tends to give a more stable, but less precise output.
 In practice, it is mostly beneficial when using fewer than 4 cameras.
 Skip if inverse kinematic results are not convincing.

 > [!IMPORTANT]
-> Make sure that `participant_height` is correct in your [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.\
+> - Make sure that `participant_height` is correct in your [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file
-> `participant_mass` is mostly optional for IK.\
+> - `participant_mass` is mostly optional for IK
-> Only works with models estimating at least the following keypoints (e.g., not COCO):
+> - Only works with models estimating at least the following keypoints (e.g., not COCO):`[RHip, LHip, RKnee, LKnee, RAnkle, LAnkle, RHeel, LHeel, RSmallToe, LSmallToe, RBigToe, LBigToe]`
-> ```python
->  ["RHip", "LHip", "RKnee", "LKnee", "RAnkle", "LAnkle",
->  "RHeel", "LHeel", "RSmallToe", "LSmallToe", "RBigToe", "LBigToe"]
-> ```
-> Will not work properly if missing values are not interpolated (i.e., if there are NaN values in the .trc file).
+> - Will not work properly if missing values are not interpolated (i.e., if there are NaN values in the .trc file)

 Open a terminal in your project folder, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `ipython`: